Bellangelo/phpstan-migration-rules/README.md

 Using `after()` can force a full table rewrite or long locks (engine-dependent), which is unsafe for large or production tables.

 No configuration is required.

+---

+### ForbidMultipleTableCreationsRule

+Forbids creating more than one table in a single Laravel migration.

+A table creation is detected via multiple Schema::create() calls inside the same migration.

+No configuration is required.